 AEW has reversed decisions on a few larger YouTubers, but that is likely only for public relations reasons.
 The fact is that whoever is behind these takedowns is from the company and doing it manually.

-Before AEW even started, promise was made that fan videos will be safe.
+Before AEW even started, a promise was made that fan videos will be safe.
 They obviously reversed that decision.

 We will continue monitoring this ongoing story.
 Hopefully, whoever is going after all of those YouTube accounts within AEW will find something better to do with their time.